 Day or night in Greater Fort Lauderdale there’s something to do for everyone under the sun.
 Check the events calendar for news on many free events and happenings.
 Your Greater Fort Lauderdale experience can be as busy as you wish!
 And remember, window shopping is fabulous and free throughout the area, but save room in your suitcase for great bargains and finds at local boutiques and designer outlets.

 Sistrunk Marketplace, live music four nights a week, 5:30-11pm.
 Dancing Under the Stars with free concerts at Hollywood Beach Theatre on the Hollywood Broadwalk programmed by the Margaritaville Hollywood Beach Resort Wednesday-Sunday.
 Dance the Night Away at Gulfstream Park in Hallandale Beach, Friday and Saturday.
-Friday Night Sound Waves free, local, live music series at Las Olas Oceanside Park, 6:30-9:30pm (March-July).
+Sunday Jazz Brunch along Fort Lauderdale’s scenic Riverwalk, first Sunday of each month from 11am-2pm.

 Cheer on the runners at A1A Marathon in February along the beach; Free Yoga in the Park Saturday mornings at various parks in the City of Plantation, 9:30-10:30am (December-May); Free surfing lessons Saturday mornings from Island Water Sports, Deerfield Beach; Florida Panthers NHL Practice sessions, (October-April), Florida Panthers IceDen; Dream Car Classic in Hollywood first Sunday of the month, 10am-2pm; Cars @ThePointe third Sunday of the month in Dania Beach, 10am-2pm.

 Multiple communities come together to celebrate local creativity with food, drink, live music, street performances, interactive exhibitions and more.
-FATVillage, last Saturday of the month (except December), 6-10pm; Downtown Hollywood Artwalk, third Saturday monthly, 5-10pm with a walking tour of the mural project and a collection of curated outdoor murals by local, national and international recognized artists.
-Keep an eye out for fascinating public art including Thrive, the colossal installation by Daniel Popper at the entrance of Society Las Olas apartments, 301 SW 1st Ave., Fort Lauderdale.
+Fort Lauderdale Artwalk, last Saturday of the month starting at 6pm in the MASS District (844 NE 4th Ave.); Downtown Hollywood Artwalk, third Saturday monthly, 5-10pm with a walking tour of the mural project and a collection of curated outdoor murals by local, national and international recognized artists - located at 1945 Hollywood Blvd, Hollywood, FL 33020.
+Keep an eye out for fascinating public art including Thrive, the colossal installation by Daniel Popper at 301 SW 1st Ave., Fort Lauderdale (next to The Wharf).

-Marando Farms, open daily except Wednesday, Davie; Green Market Pompano Beach, Saturday (November-April); Fort Lauderdale Swap Shop, flea market, daily; El Prado Park, Sunday (December-May), Lauderdale-By-The-Sea; Farmers’ Market at The Shops at Pembroke Pines, Sunday; Las Olas Oceanside Park Farmer’s, Antique And Artisan Market, every Saturday; Yellow Green Farmers Market, every Saturday and Sunday, Hollywood.
+Green Market Pompano Beach, Saturday (November-April); Fort Lauderdale Swap Shop, flea market, daily; El Prado Park, Sunday (December-May), Lauderdale-By-The-Sea Farmers Market; New River Open Air Market in Fort Lauderdale, every Sunday, year-round; Farmers’ Market at The Shops at Pembroke Pines, Sunday; Las Olas Oceanside Park Farmer’s, Antique And Artisan Market, every Saturday and Sunday; Yellow Green Farmers Market, every Saturday and Sunday, Hollywood; Coconut Creek Hometown Market, the first and third Saturday of each month from 9am to 2pm, November-April.

-Las Olas Art Fair, January, March, October, downtown Fort Lauderdale; Fort Lauderdale Air Show, May, Fort Lauderdale beach; Stonewall Pride, June, Wilton Manors; Wicked Manors, Halloween, Wilton Manors; Christmas on Las Olas, Las Olas Blvd, November; Seminole Hard Rock Winterfest Boat Parade, second Saturday in December, along the Intracoastal Waterway; Pompano Beach Holiday Boat Parade, second Friday in December; Hollywood Beach Candy Cane Parade, in December.
+Las Olas Art Fair, January, March, October, downtown Fort Lauderdale; IGNITE Broward, January, pop-up art installations in Fort Lauderdale and Dania Beach; Fort Lauderdale Air Show, May, Fort Lauderdale beach; Stonewall Pride, June, Wilton Manors; Wicked Manors, Halloween, Wilton Manors; Christmas on Las Olas, November; Seminole Hard Rock Winterfest Boat Parade, second Saturday in December, along the Intracoastal Waterway; Pompano Beach Holiday Boat Parade, second Friday in December; Hollywood Beach Candy Cane Parade, in December.